AlgoMaster Logo

 Intuition

-Instead of shrinking the window with a while loop until it's valid, we use an if statement.
-When the window is invalid, we move left forward by exactly one position (sliding the window) and move on.
-The window size either stays the same or grows.
-It never shrinks below the best valid size we've seen.
+Instead of shrinking the window with a while loop until it is valid, we use a single if.
+When the window is invalid, we move left forward by exactly one position and continue.
+The window length then either stays the same or grows, never dropping below the largest valid length seen so far.

 Algorithm